jentery/mdia200v2/index.md

 Here's the schedule for the term.
 It's subject to change.
 In fact, I'm 97.56% certain there will be changes.
 I will use a Brightspace announcement to notify you at least two weeks in advance of those changes, and I will never use schedule changes to increase your workload (e.g., add an assignment or reading).

-*All materials are available via Brightspace.
-Please study them prior to the date they're assigned.* This way, we can make the most of our time together.
+*All materials for this course are available via Brightspace.
+Please study them before the date they're assigned.* This way, we can make the most of our time together.

-If you miss a class session, or you simply want a review, then I recommend checking Brightspace to view the slide deck for that session and touching base with a peer to see if they're willing to share their notes for the day.
+If you miss a class session, or you simply want a review, then I recommend checking Brightspace to view the slide deck for that session and touching base with a peer to see if they're willing to share their notes for that day.

 ## M Jan 8: Hello!

-We'll introduce ourselves, I'll provide an overview of the course, and we'll briefly discuss the relationship between media and mediation.
+We'll introduce ourselves, and I'll provide an overview of the course.

 ## Th Jan 11: The Content Industry